Monads and theories: The monad--theory correspondence in practice

 \begin{Ex} In the case of $K \colon \mathbb{F} \hookrightarrow \cat{Set}$, there is a density presentation for $K$ given by \emph{all filtered colimits in $\cat{Set}$}, so that by Proposition~\ref{prop:7}, an endofunctor $\cat{Set} \rightarrow \cat{Set}$ is $\mathbb{F}$-\induced just when it preserves filtered colimits.
 Thus $\mathbb{F} \hookrightarrow \cat{Set}$ is a saturated class of arities. \end{Ex}

-\begin{Ex} More generally, if $\Phi$ is an class of enriched limit-types and $K \colon \A \rightarrow \E$ exhibits $\E$ as the free cocompletion of $\A$ under $\Phi$-colimits, then there is a density presentation of $K$ given by all $\Phi$-colimits, and an endofunctor of $\E$ is $K$-\induced just when it preserves $\Phi$-colimits.
+\begin{Ex} More generally, if $\Phi$ is a class of enriched colimit-types and ${K \colon \A \rightarrow \E}$ exhibits $\E$ as the free cocompletion of $\A$ under $\Phi$-colimits, then there is a density presentation of $K$ given by all $\Phi$-colimits, and an endofunctor of $\E$ is $K$-\induced just when it preserves $\Phi$-colimits.
 Thus $\A$ is a saturated class of arities. \end{Ex}

 \begin{Ex} Let $K \colon \A \hookrightarrow \Set$ be the inclusion of the one-object full subcategory $\A$ on the two-element set $2 = \{0,1\}$.
 Since the dense generator $1$ of $\cat{Set}$ is a retract of $2$, and taking retracts does not change categories of presheaves, $\A$ is dense in $\cat{Set}$.
 We claim it does \emph{not} give a saturated class of arities.